-(b)(c)(d)(e)(f): The facility provided ICE Directive 11087.1 for compliance review which mandates, "Strip and Visual Body Cavity Searches-The FOD shall ensure that when pat down searches indicate the need for a more thorough search, an extended search (i.e., strip search) is conducted in accordance with ICE policies and procedures, including that: All strip searches and visual body cavity searches are documented; Cross-gender strip searches or cross-gender visual body cavity searches are not conducted except in exigent circumstances, including consideration of officer safety, or when performed by medical practitioners; and Visual body cavity searches of minors are conducted by a medical practitioner and not by law enforcement personnel.
+(b)(c)(d)(e)(f): The facility provided ICE Directive 11087.1 for compliance review which mandates, "The FOD shall ensure that when pat down searches indicate the need for a more thorough search, an extended search (i.e., strip search) is conducted in accordance with ICE policies and procedures, including that: All strip searches and visual body cavity searches are documented; Cross-gender strip searches or cross-gender visual body cavity searches are not conducted except in exigent circumstances, including consideration of officer safety, or when performed by medical practitioners; and Visual body cavity searches of minors are conducted by a medical practitioner and not by law enforcement personnel.
 The FOD shall ensure that detainees are permitted to shower (where showers are available), perform bodily functions, and change clothing without being viewed by staff of the opposite gender, except in exigent circumstances or when such viewing is incidental to routine hold room checks, or is otherwise appropriate in connection with a medical exam or monitored bowel movement under medical supervision.
-The FOD will also ensure that ERO personnel of the opposite gender announce their presence when entering an area where detainees are likely to be showering, performing bodily functions, or changing clothing.
+The FOD will also ensure that ERO personnel of the opposite gender announce their presence when entering an area where detainees are likely to be showering, performing bodily functions or changing clothing.
 The FOD shall ensure that ERO personnel do not search or physically examine a detainee for the sole purpose of determining the detainee's gender.
 If the detainee's gender is unknown, it may be determined during conversations with the detainee, by reviewing medical records (if available), or, if necessary, learning that information as part of a broader medical examination conducted in private, by a medical practitioner."
-During the onsite audit the Auditor observed two areas with direct viewing into detainee toilet areas; these areas were detainee holding cells (b) (7)(E) and the intake holding cell, which the facility immediately fixed by adhering paper barriers to the windows.
-The Auditor reviewed a memorandum from the facility stating that they have not conducted any strip searches or visual cavity searches in the prior year.
-The facility also submitted a Strip Search / Body Cavity Search Form for review.
-This form had blocks for the date and time, detainee name and A number, gender of detainee, block to check if it was a strip or body cavity search and a block for the staff assigned to complete the search.
+During the onsite audit, the Auditor observed (b) (7)(E) .
+The view to the toilet area within the holding cells is obstructed by a 4-foot wall that prevents casual viewing by staff walking in the hallway.
+The Auditor additionally observed (b) (7)(E) of the holding cells. (b) (7)(E) contained gray areas over the toilets that provided privacy for the detainee during use.
+The Auditor reviewed a memorandum from the facility stating that they have not conducted any strip searches or visual cavity searches in the last three years.
 The Auditor reviewed the Agency training curriculum "Cross-Gender, Transgender, and Intersex Searches" and confirmed it was compliant with subsection (f) of the standard.
-The Auditor was provided and reviewed a document that listed ICE staff name and completion date for Cross-Gender, Transgender and Intersex Searches.
-The facility also submitted training certifications for all G4S staff entitled Cross-Gender, Transgender and Intersex Searches.
-The Auditor observed one male and one female pat search during the onsite audit.
-The searches were performed by staff of the same gender as the detainee and was accomplished in a professional, respectful manner and the least intrusive as possible.
-The Auditor also observed the female taken to a different area away from the intake holding cell for completion of her pat search.
-The Auditor observed facility logs that confirmed checks are completed every 15 minutes.
-Interviews with five G4S staff confirmed that strip searches or body cavity searches are not conducted at the facility, but should one occur, it would be documented on the form provided to the Auditor.
-Interviews further confirmed that that searching or physically examining a detainee for the sole purpose of determining the detainee's gender is not allowed.
-During the onsite audit, the Auditor observed camera sight lines, potential blind spots, and camera locations.
-The Auditor additionally observed (b) (7)(E) the intake holding cell and holding cells.
-The footage contained gray areas over the toilets that provided privacy for the detainee during use.
+The Auditor was provided and reviewed signed training certifications for Cross-Gender, Transgender, and Intersex Searches training for all ICE staff assigned to YHR.
+The Auditor was able to view a video of the last detainee processed into YHR.
+The search was performed by staff of the same gender as the detainee and was accomplished in a professional, respectful manner, and the least intrusive as possible.
+Interview with the SDDO/PSA Compliance Manager confirmed that opposite gender strip searches or visual body cavity searches are not conducted at YHR.
+Interviews with two ICE staff additionally confirmed that strip searches or body cavity searches are not conducted at the facility, but should one occur, it would be documented on Form G-1025 Record of Search.
+Interviews further confirmed that searching or physically examining a detainee for the sole purpose of determining the detainee's gender is not allowed.